Thai Massage Guide 2026: Types, ฿250–1,500 Prices, and Where to Go

 -

 It’s totally fine to get one every day.
-Foot massage in particular puts zero strain on your body — if anything, you’ll feel better the next day.
+Foot massage in particular puts zero strain on your body.
+If anything, you’ll feel better the next day.
 At 200 baht (about $6), it costs less than a cup of coffee back home.
 That’s the magic of Thailand right there.

 -

 Find a regular masseuse.
 If you keep going to the same shop and requesting the same person, they’ll remember your body.
-“Your left shoulder was acting up last time, right?” — and they’ll focus on it.
+“Your left shoulder was acting up last time, right?”
+And they’ll focus on it.
 That kind of personalized care makes a huge difference.

 -